vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

     instead of testing the timeout feature which is more unstable (especially regarding to clock resolution depending on the platform).

-To be honest, I wasn't really confident when I pushed my fix that blocking the waited signal is the proper fix.
+To be honest, I wasn't really confident, when I pushed my fix, that blocking the waited signal is the proper fix.

 So it took **1 year and 8 months** to really find and fix the root bug.